 - Current subscribers

-Thus, you can make sure that your former subscribers do not receive anything from you; current subscribers are nurtured; prospects are engaged.
+Thus, you can make sure that your former subscribers don't receive anything from you; current subscribers are nurtured; prospects are engaged.

 Keep your mailing lists clean!
-Make habit of checking them regularly to get rid of invalid email addresses to reduce bounces and errors!
+Stay in the habit of checking them regularly to get rid of invalid email addresses to reduce bounces and errors!

-Generally, all emails are divided into marketing and transactional.
+Generally, emails are divided into two categories: marketing and transactional.

-So, transactional email is a response to a subscriber’s action.
+So, transactional emails are a response to a subscriber’s action.
 They also include the following emails:

 - Subscription confirmation email